-- Is really interesting for in-house projects - Supports building a uniform architecture - Supports wider reuse of components - Allows building pluggable and highly integrated applications built over time and by different teams - But it's not for free - Higher investment (API first, build to last) - More organizational questions coming up (decision making)
+- Is really interesting for in-house projects

+- Supports building a uniform architecture

+- Supports wider reuse of components

+- Allows building pluggable and highly integrated applications built over time and by different teams

+- But it's not for free

+- Higher investment (API first, build to last)

+- More organizational questions coming up

-- The built a platform for in-house insurance applications - The platform contains core functionality, abstract and concrete concepts as well as UIs for those concepts - Concrete insurance apps can be build upon that platform - Clear separation between - Between the platform and the apps - And between the apps under each other - The development: - We use different workspaces for platform and apps - We use a platform build as target environment
+- We built a platform for in-house insurance applications - The platform contains core functionality, abstract and concrete concepts as well as UIs for those concepts - Concrete insurance apps can be build upon that platform - Clear separation between - ... the platform and the apps - ... the apps under each other - The development: - We use different workspaces for platform and apps - We use a platform build as target environment